-- 3.2.1 The specific aims and objectives of the watching brief are: - i.
-To determine or confirm the general nature of any remains present. - ii.
-To determine or confirm the approximate date or date range of any remains, by means of artefactual or other evidence.
+- 3.2.1 The specific aims and objectives of the evaluation are: - i. to determine or confirm the general nature of any remains present; - ii. to determine or confirm the approximate date or date range of any remains, by means of artefactual or other evidence.